cjdinsmore/guacamole-auth-hmac/README.md

     Whatever is generating the signed URLs will need to share this value.
  * `timestamp-age-limit` - A numeric value (in milliseconds) that determines how long a signed request should be valid for.
+ * `use-local-privkey` - A boolean value to specify whether or not Guacamole should check on the local filesystem for private keys.

 [config-classpath]: http://guac-dev.org/doc/gug/configuring-guacamole.html#idp380240